anapsousa/car-part-creators/README.md

 Lovable handles building the application, applying Supabase migrations automatically, deploying Edge Functions, and serving the static site with CDN.
 Deployment typically takes 2-3 minutes.

 ### Environment Variables in Production
+Production deployments via Lovable do not use the `.env` file from the repository.
+Instead, Supabase credentials for production must be configured through Lovable's environment variable management system:

+1. Open your Lovable project at the URL in the "Project info" section
+2. Navigate to Project Settings → Environment Variables
+3. Configure the following variables:
+   - `VITE_SUPABASE_URL` - Your production Supabase project URL
+   - `VITE_SUPABASE_PUBLISHABLE_KEY` - Your production Supabase anon/public key
+   - `VITE_SUPABASE_PROJECT_ID` - Your production Supabase project ID

-Lovable uses the `.env` file for production environment variables.
-Supabase credentials in `.env` point to the production Supabase instance.
-Sensitive variables (like Stripe keys in Edge Functions) should be configured in Supabase's Edge Function secrets.
-Refer to Lovable documentation for managing environment variables.
+Sensitive variables for Edge Functions (like Stripe keys) should be configured in Supabase's Edge Function secrets through the Supabase Dashboard, not through Lovable's environment variables.
+Refer to Lovable documentation for managing environment variables and Supabase documentation for Edge Function secrets.

 ## What technologies are used for this project?